kouzinopoulos/RiakJavaC/README.md

     java -cp /opt/alice/external/share/java/zmq.jar:/opt/alice/RiakJavaC/hwbroker/dist/hwbroker.jar hwbroker.Hwbroker

+If the jzmq libraries cannot be located, the following can be used instead:

+    java -Djava.library.path=/root/charis/external/lib/ -cp /root/charis/external/share/java/zmq.jar:dist/hwbroker.jar hwbroker.Hwbroker

 If SHA1 checking should be simulated, append "secure" to the command.
 If debugging information should be printed, append "debug"

 ### Interface to riak java client